SymptomsBy Mayo Clinic staff

 When to see a doctor

-Many people have loose stools during or shortly after antibiotic therapy.
-See your doctor if your symptoms last more than three days or if you have a new fever, severe pain or cramping, blood in your stool, or more than three bowel movements a day.
+Some people have loose stools during or shortly after antibiotic therapy.
+This may be due to C. difficile infection.
+See your doctor if you have three or more watery stools a day and symptoms lasting more than two days or if you have a new fever, severe abdominal pain or cramping, or blood in your stool.

-- Bartlett JG, et al. Clinical recognition and diagnosis of Clostridium difficile infection.
+- Venugopal AA, et al. Current state of Clostridium difficile treatment options.
 Clinical Infectious Diseases.
-2008;46(suppl):S12.
+2012;55:S71.